zerowriter/zerowriter1/README.md

 Setup: https://github.com/zerowriter/zerowriter1/blob/waveshare_2.2/setup_2.2

+NOTE: There is a known bug which may cause your pi zero to lose wifi connection after the first boot / setup.
+In this case, you need to connect your pi to HDMI and reconfigure wifi in sudo raspi-config and then you will be good to go again.
+This only needs to be done once.
+This bug is because of the network controller in the zerowriter software which lets you join wifi networks (like a regular computer).

 ----------
 This branch merges jacobsmith's update with the fixed driver for the rev 2.2 waveshare display.
 This branch does not yet support the rev 2.1 (original) display.